 Looking for a neat birthday gift for kids?
 While trying to find a gift for my daughter’s second birthday, I came across the Bean Bag Toss game from Educational Insights.
-The toy was a huge hit with both of my kids for several reasons.
+The toy was a huge hit with both of my kids.
 One of the coolest features was that you could flip it to two different sides to create a whole new game.
-Another neat feature was that it came with three beanbags, so there wasn’t another purchase required to complete the game.
+It came with three bean bags.
 Since both of my kids loved the game, I also used it at my older daughter’s fifth birthday party.

 Bean Bag Toss Game Review

-My older daughter Samantha also loved playing with the game.
-At Georgiana’s party, Samantha jumped right in, playing the game with her father.
+My older daughter Sammie also loved playing with the game.
 She came up with rules for the game.
 Each player had to throw the bags from the same point.
 With the castle side of the game, the number next to the hole was the amount of points the person would receive.
 When she played with the animal side of the game, she tried to match the color of the beanbag with the color of the animal to get a point.
 Although the game only came with three bean bags, matching the colors worked pretty well and would work even better with additional bean bags from the company.